zaiisao/Documentation/en/Interactive Broadcast/video_rotation_windows.md

 ## Implementation

 Before setting the video orientation mode, ensure that you have implemented basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_windows.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_windows.md).
+For details, see [Start a Video Call](../../en/Interactive%20Broadcast/start_call_windows.md) or [Start Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_windows.md).

 The `orientationMode` parameter provides three modes, `ADAPTIVE`, `FIXED_LANDSCAPE`, and `FIXED_PORTRAIT` for different user needs.